adamtuliper/Unity-OrksWithForks/README.md

 1. ** Verify you are not in play mode ** Press Control-S to save your scene.
 If you are in play mode you'll get an error.

-1. In the hierarchy window, select the Camera game object.
+1. In the hierarchy window, select the Main Camera game object.
+This acts as our eyes and ears.
+These are just components on this game object, an Audio Listener Component and a Camera Component.
 ![Camera Game Object](/Images/CameraSelected.PNG "Camera Game Object")

 1. In the Inspector window, change the size on the orthographic camera component to customize how much vertical height the user will see no matter the device they run it on.
 ![Orthographic Height](/Images/CameraSize.PNG "Orthographic Height")

 <a name="Ex1Task3"></a>
 #### Task 3 - Organize the Hierarchy Window ####

-The hierarchy window is a bit messy.
-It lists all of the game objects in the current scene.
-A game object is a container for other objects and also components which bring your game objects to life.
-Every item in the hierarchy is a game object, which may or may not have any visible properties.
-Let's organize this window a bit more.
+The hierarchy window lists all of the game objects in the current scene.
+This window has been cleaned up quite a bit already but is still a bit messy.
+Some of the game objects should be organized better.

+A game object can be a zombie, but it can also just be container for other objects.
+Every item in the hierarchy is a game object, which may or may not have any visible properties (like an invisibe spawn point).
+Let's organize this window a bit more by moving the enemies and some walls around.

 1. Select the menu GameObject / Create Empty